 DO NOT PRELOAD THE MASTER CYLDINER ROD; doing so will not allow you to bleed the system.
-If the above dimension needs to be changed, rotate the master cylinder rod so the pedal is against the up-stop and tighten the jamb nut against the rod-end, light wrist tight.
+Rotate the master cylinder rod so the pedal is against the up-stop and tighten the jamb nut against the rod-end, light wrist tight.